deadlydog/PowerShell.tiPS/ReadMe.md

 ## 🚀 Quick start

-Copy and paste the following commands into your PowerShell terminal to install tiPS and have it automatically show you a new tip every day:
+Paste the following commands into your PowerShell terminal to install tiPS and have it automatically show you a new tip every day:

 ```powershell
 Install-Module -Name tiPS -Scope CurrentUser